jcorporation/myMPD/docs/running.md

 myMPD logs to STDERR, you can see the live logs with `journalctl -fu mympd`.

-The default myMPD service unit uses the `DynamicUser=` directive, therefor no static mympd user is created.
+The default myMPD service unit uses the `DynamicUser=` directive, therefore no static mympd user is created.
 If you want to change the group membership of this dynamic user, you must add an override.

 **Example: add the mympd user to the music group**